dmenne/FS2020Control/README.md

 ## Advanced

-When you double-click an item in the upper left data grid, you can select to open the file with the control settings with Notepad, or copy the gargantuan file name to the clipboard for processing in other editors.
+When you double-click an item in the upper left data grid, you can select to open the file with the associated application for XML on your computer, or with Notepad by default.
+I recommend  installing Notepad++ for XML files because it has a nice color coding.

+Alternatively, you can copy the gargantuan file _name_ to the clipboard for processing in other editors.

 ![After a double click, you can decide if you want to open the file or copy the path to the clipboard.